 Innovation is cornerstone of new Cancer Care Collaborative

-“Through the Cancer Care Collaborative, physicians from anywhere in Central Texas can consult with a panel of experts on treatment recommendations,” said Dr. Rob Fuller, surgical oncologist with Capital Surgeons and co-medical director for Seton Healthcare Family oncology program.
+“Through the Cancer Care Collaborative, physicians from anywhere in Central Texas can consult with a panel of experts on treatment recommendations,” said Dr. Rob Fuller, surgical oncologist with Capital Surgeons and co-medical director for Ascension Seton oncology program.
 “We’re innovating the way physicians connect to physicians.”

 Leveraging secure video technology, the CCC makes it possible for a cancer patient’s physician to connect to a broad range of oncology experts in one place-regardless of their location or hospital affiliation.
 These virtual meetings, or care conferences, consist of surgeons, radiation and medical oncologists, radiologists, pathologists, dieticians, nurse navigators and others.